palatable/lambda/README.md

 }
 ```

 In the previous example, if any of `parseId`, `lookupById`, or `getOccupation` fail, no further `flatMap` computations can succeed, so the result short-circuits to the first `left` value that is returned.
 This is completely predictable from the type signature of `Monad` and `Either`: `Either<L, R>` is a `Monad<R>`, so the single arity `flatMap` can have nothing to map in the case where there is no `R` value.
 With experience, it generally becomes quickly clear what the logical behavior of `flatMap` *must* be given the type signatures.

 That's it.
 Monads are neither [elephants](http://james-iry.blogspot.com/2007/09/monads-are-elephants-part-1.html) nor are they [burritos](https://blog.plover.com/prog/burritos.html); they're simply types that support a) the ability to lift a value into them, and b) a chaining function `flatMap :: (a -> f b) -> f a -> f b` that can potentially return different instances of the same monad.
 If a type can do those two things (and obeys [the laws](https://wiki.haskell.org/Monad_laws)), it is a monad.

-Further, if a type is a monad, it is necessarily an `Applicative`, which makes it necessariliy a `Functor`, so *lambda* enforces this tautology via a hierarchical constraint.
+Further, if a type is a monad, it is necessarily an `Applicative`, which makes it necessarily a `Functor`, so *lambda* enforces this tautology via a hierarchical constraint.

 ### <a name="traversables">Traversables</a>